I thought this title may grab you a little more than “How to Assign Style Numbers!”

 Advantages of Using Numbers in Style Numbers

-In my opinion the two biggest advantage for using numbers or a combination of numbers and letter are:
+In my opinion the two biggest advantages for using numbers or a combination of numbers and letters are:

-- You can created a codified system within the style number to help identify what the product is.
+- You can create a codified system within the style number to help identify what the product is.

-- The fact that you are working with numbers lends itself easily to documenting and retrieval system.
+- The fact that you are working with numbers lends itself easily to documenting as well as a retrieval system.

-The system that I always used was a system created by my Father Leon, hence the joke I make in the title of this blog post His stye numbering system was as follows:
+The system that I always used was a system created by my father Leon, hence the joke I made in the title of this blog post.
+His style numbering system was as follows:

-- All style numbers where 5 digits.
-Not too long and not too short and when you saw a digit string of numbers you immediately knew it was a style number.
+- All style numbers were five digits.
+Not too long and not too short!
+When you saw a digit string of numbers you immediately knew it was a style number.

 - The first digit in the string of numbers always reflected the year the style number was issued.

-- The second digit was a code that identified the type of garment it was, this way if you had no idea what the style number was you could look at the second digit and know weather you are looking for a gown or a skirt.
-Trust me that can be very handy when you are sifting through inventory lists.
+- The second digit was a code that identified the type of garment.
+This way if you had no idea what the style number was, you could look at the second digit and know whether you were looking for a gown or a skirt.
+Trust me – that can be very handy when you are sifting through inventory lists.

 - The last three digits were numbers assigned in sequential order.

-The image below info-graphic below illustrates the codification of our style number system
+The info-graphic below illustrates the codification of our style numbering system:

 The category codes we used in the second digit in our style numbers where as follows: